4 Myths About Root Canal Treatment Pain

 First, the procedure must be done properly.
 This is why having root canals performed by endodontists (root canal specialists) is so beneficial.
 Second, a root canal treated tooth requires specific restoration to protect it and keep it strong, which is why a crown is almost always recommended.
 Failure to follow through with a crown can greatly decrease the strength and lifespan of a root canal treated tooth.
 Finally, good oral hygiene is a must, including regular dental checkups.
 As long as these guidelines are followed, there is no reason why a root canal treated tooth shouldn’t last a lifetime.

-Dental pulp illustration along normal teeth
+dental pulp illustration along normal teeth

 #3: Root Canals Can Make You Sick